 2015: President’s Higher Education Community Service Honor Roll in the following areas: Honor Roll with Distinction in General service, Education, and Interfaith Community Service; Honor Roll in Economic Opportunity.

-Seattle University achieved a Gold rating for sustainability from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) 2017 Sustainability Tracking, Assessment & Rating System™ (STARS), improving its score over its 2017 Gold rating.
+Seattle University achieved a Gold rating for sustainability from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) 2018 Sustainability Tracking, Assessment & Rating System™ (STARS), improving its score over its 2017 Gold rating.
 SU was ranked #8 nationally among master’s universities in AASHE’s 2017 Sustainable Campus Index.

 In 2015, Seattle U became a Fair Trade designated university.
 Seattle University won top honors in sustainability among academic and government institutions in the 2013 Green Washington Awards from Seattle Business magazine.
 In citing SU's statewide leadership award in sustainability, the magazine's November 2013 issue reported, "Seattle University's recent efforts to improve sustainability and reduce waste are myriad and miraculous," noting that the list of green achievements—such as LED lamps and onsite natural gas boilers—gets longer every year.

 Seattle University is nationally recognized as an institution where all significant buildings in the past five years have been built to LEED Gold Standards.
 Leadership in Energy and Environmental Design (LEED) is an international green building rating system.

 Seattle University received the Governor's Award for Pollution Prevention and Sustainable Practices as well as Washington CEO Magazine's Green Washington Award for sustainable landscape practices and pre-consumer food waste composting program.